Accompaniment as a way of being - Mary's Pence

 Sharing a vision of justice.

 Each of our grantees in the U.S. and ESPERA partners in Mexico and Central America is working in a different community, on a different issue, through their own lens.
-Yet are all working for a better world.
+Yet they are all working for a better world.
 They are working to ensure everyone has a right to dignity and justice, especially people who have been marginalized due to the color of their skin, physical or mental abilities, faith, country of origin, income, or educational level.

 Working together to make it happen.